 Age-based options help with asset allocation

 60% of the accounts in Ascensus-administered 529 plans are invested in age-based portfolios.
 This suggests that savers are more comfortable taking a guided approach to 529 investing, opting for help in reallocating savings to a more conservative path over time.

 31% of accounts are invested in individual portfolios, managing investment reallocation strategy on their own.
-However, our data suggests that very few of these investors actively managed their allocations and made fund exchanges in the 2018 year.
+However, our data suggest that very few of these investors actively managed their allocations and made fund exchanges in the 2020 year.

 of 529 accounts invested only in age-based portfolios of 529 accounts invested only in individual portfolios of 529 accounts invested in both age-based and individual portfolios

 Every dollar helps

 These trends support the idea that savers don't have to take an "all or nothing" approach to saving for education.
-Every dollar saved today is one less that needs to be borrowed or repaid in the form of student loan debt.
+Every dollar saved today is one less that needs to be borrowed and repaid in the form of student loans.

 The value of saving versus borrowing